 Main Finding

-Transparent AI identity disclosure and empathetic, personalized conversational tone in chatbots increase trust and reduce perceived manipulation among young consumers (UAE, ages 18–25).
-Trust is the primary pathway through which these design choices raise purchase intention, while perceived manipulation exerts a significant negative effect; higher digital literacy weakens the negative link from perceived manipulation to purchase intention.
+Transparent AI identity disclosure and empathetic/personalized conversational tone both increase trust and reduce perceived manipulation among UAE youth (18–25).
+Trust is the primary mediator driving higher purchase intention in social commerce, while perceived manipulation exerts a significant negative effect on purchase intention.
+Higher digital literacy weakens (attenuates) the negative impact of perceived manipulation on purchase intention.

 Key Points

-- AI transparency and empathetic personalization both increase trust and reduce perceived manipulation.
+- Both transparency (AI disclosure) and empathetic personalization increase trust and reduce perceived manipulation.

-- Trust is the dominant mediator between design cues and purchase intention.
+- Trust is the dominant pathway from design cues to purchase intention.

-- Digital literacy attenuates the negative effect of perceived manipulation on purchase intention.
+- Perceived manipulation has a robust negative effect on purchase intention.

 Data & Methods